WelfzTwingoFurs/WegTek3D/README.md

 -Draw distance innacurate to value depending on Angles FOV;
 -Floor-sprite position slightly innacurate to aspect ratio;
 -Mouselook entirely innacurate;
--No in-game options (all settings in editor).
+-No in-game options (all settings in editor);
+-The car is infinitely tall.

 ###################################################################################